-With a myriad of handy features, smart, compact design, and clever separate access compartments, the Transit Backpack Plus by Bellroy seems to be everything a travel backpack should be, and more.
+With a myriad of handy features, a smart, compact design, and clever separate access compartments, the Transit Backpack Plus by Bellroy seems to be everything a travel backpack should be, and more.

 It could be the ideal travel backpack for those who prefer everything to be in order.
-It’s neat, space-efficient (it meets carry-on size restrictions) and geared for carrying laptops and phones safely.
+It’s neat, space-efficient (it meets carry-on size restrictions), and geared for carrying laptops and phones safely.

 The Transit Backpack Plus is for the person who reads articles on the ‘7/10/20 Habits of Highly Organised People’ and actually takes the advice on board.

 Much like you’ll be doing with your nifty backpack.

 |Size:||28L or 38L|

 |Material:||Water-resistant recycled woven fabric, premium environmentally certified leather|

 |Colors:||Available in Black, Charcoal, or Marine Blue|

 RIMOWA Never Still Large: Best high-end travel backpack

 If you travel regularly and need to carry a few essentials with you at all times, it’s worth investing in a superior travel backpack to make your experience more enjoyable.